abaines/marp-search-extension/slides.md

 - Used Gemini for permission justifications
 - Chrome Web Store review was slow and strict
-- Careful around updates to avoid extra waiting on approvals
+- Careful with updates to avoid extra waiting for approvals

 <!--
 The Problem: The Google Chrome Web Store review process.